wilson-velasco/telco_project/README.md

 The main goals are:
   * Determine at least two factors that contribute to customer churn.
-  * Predict with 80% accuracy whether a given customer will churn.
+  * Predict with at least 80% accuracy whether a given customer will churn.
   * Provide stakeholders with recommendations as to how to reduce customer churn.

 Hypothesis: